teddokano/PCT2075_Arduino/README.md

 # What is this?
 An Arduino library for I²C temperature sensors with sample code.
-The I²C temperature sensors can measure temoperature and output comparator or interrupt signals by threshold settings.
+The I²C temperature sensors can measure temperature and output comparator or interrupt signals by threshold settings.

 With `TempSensor_NXP_Arduino` library, the temperature measurement and showing it in Celsius can be done very simple as follwoing.
 ```cpp